Secure Sockets Layer (SSL) Classes#

-The classes below provide support for secure network communication using the Secure Sockets Layer (SSL) protocol, using the OpenSSL Toolkit , or any appropriate TLS plugin to perform encryption and protocol handling.
+The classes below provide support for secure network communication using the Secure Sockets Layer (SSL) protocol, using a native TLS backend, the OpenSSL Toolkit , or any appropriate TLS plugin to perform encryption and protocol handling.

 From Qt version 5.15 onwards, the officially supported version for OpenSSL is 1.1.1 or later.